Today In History logo TIH

 1793

-The French National Convention created the Committee of Public Safety to direct the war effort against invading European monarchies and internal rebellion.
-Within months, the committee seized near-dictatorial power under Robespierre, unleashing the Reign of Terror that sent over 16,000 people to the guillotine.
+The French National Convention created the Committee of Public Safety to coordinate the war effort against invading European monarchies and crush internal rebellions threatening the republic.
+Originally a twelve-member body with rotating leadership, the committee was seized by Maximilien Robespierre within months and wielded near-dictatorial authority.
+Under his direction it unleashed the Reign of Terror, sending more than 16,000 people to the guillotine before Robespierre himself was arrested and executed in July 1794.

 1812